nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <h2 id="viewing-a-recipe-view"> Viewing a recipe: <code class="language-plaintext highlighter-rouge">view</code></h2>

-Views a detailed recipe from the recipe manager if INDEX is entered.
+<div>Views a detailed recipe from the recipe manager if INDEX is entered.</div>
-Searches recipe list for recipes with matching names if NAME is entered.
+<div>Searches recipe list for recipes with matching names if NAME is entered.</div>
 Format: `view NAME` or `view INDEX`
 Examples:
 * `view Hotpot`